-Wes Streeting resigned - long road to Labour leadership battle
+Streeting resigned - long road to new Labour leadership battle

 Published:

-Wes Streeting resigned - long road to Labour leadership battle
+Streeting resigned - long road to new Labour leadership battle

 Photo: Adrian Dennis/AP/TT

 In his nearly 1,000-word resignation letter on Thursday, Health Secretary Wes Streeting wrote that the party lacks leadership and that Starmer must resign.
-But he did not explicitly say he intends to challenge the leader.
+But he did not explicitly say he intends to challenge Starmer.

-And, according to several media outlets, sources close to the former health minister say he has no intention of doing so - right now.
+According to several media outlets, sources close to the former health minister state that he has no intention of doing so right now.

-"It wouldn't be right for the party," a source tells Sky News.
-The BBC has received similar words from within Streeting's camp.
+"It wouldn't be right for the party," a source tells Sky News - words similar to those the BBC received from within Streeting's camp.

 Elections not until the fall?

-According to MP Alan Gemmell, Streeting has the support of the necessary 20 percent of Labour's MPs in the House of Commons - currently 81 MPs - to trigger a leadership election.
+According to MP Alan Gemmell, Streeting has the support of the necessary 20 percent of Labour's members of the House of Commons - currently 81 MPs - to trigger a leadership election.
 But Starmer remains relatively popular within Labour's right-wing faction, according to The Times, and a challenger is far from a sure victory.

-Instead, Andy Burnham is being named as the leader.
-He is the mayor of Manchester and is not a member of parliament - a formal requirement for becoming leader.
-According to several media outlets, Afzal Khan, the MP for a Manchester constituency, has agreed to give up his seat for Burnham, who will then have to win a by-election later this year.
+Instead, Andy Burnham is being touted as leader.
+He is the mayor of Manchester and is not a member of parliament - a formal requirement to become leader.

 Slow procedure

 Another left-wing candidate is waiting in the wings, Angela Rayner, who was Starmer's deputy leader until last year.
-She is ready to run, the BBC reports, but she is also close to Burnham and, according to the BBC's earlier reporting, could give up her candidacy in favour of him.
+She is ready to run, the BBC reports, but she is also close to Burnham and, according to the broadcaster's earlier reporting, could give up a candidacy in favor of him.

 However, the election process is slow and the timeframe is set by a committee, the NEC.
 Any election could last all the way to the party congress in September, the BBC reports.